Scale Groups: Scale groups and self-replicating groups

 The examples of self-similar groups given in~\cite[\S1.6--9]{Nekrash} include many examples of self-replicating groups such as the Grigorchuk~\cite{Grigorchuk} and Gupta-Sidki~\cite{Gupta-Sidki} groups and the odometer action of $\mathbb{Z}$ on $\treeqq$.
 That $G$ should be closed in $\Isom(\treeqq)$ is not part of the definition that $G$ be self-replicating.
 The groups considered in this article are closed, however, and the closure of a self-replicating group, such as one of those described in~\cite{Nekrash}, is self-replicating.

-The following notation for the rooted tree in which the root has $q-1$ children and every other vertex has $q$ children will also be used. \begin{numba} Let $\gr{V} \subset \{0,\dots, q-1\}^*$ be the set of finite strings in the symbols $0$, \dots, $q-1$ whose first letter is not $0$ and let
+\begin{numba} The notation $\treeqqo$ will be used for the rooted tree in which the root has $q-1$ children and every other vertex has $q$ children.
+This will be identified with the rooted subtree of $\treeqq$ spanned by finite strings in $\{0, \dots, q-1\}$ whose first letter is not $0$. \end{numba}